Spillover Effects in the Presence of Unobserved Networks: Abstract

 \section{Abstract}

-Online network experiments have become widely-used methods to estimate spillover effects and study online social influence.
-In such experiments, the spillover effects often arise not only through an online network of interest but also through a face-to-face network.
-Social scientists are therefore often interested in measuring the importance of online human interactions by estimating the spillover effects specific to the online network, separately from spillover effects attributable to the offline network.
-However, the unbiased estimation of these {\it network-specific spillover effects} requires an often-violated assumption that researchers observe all relevant networks; they cannot observe the offline network in many applications.
-In this paper, we derive an exact expression of bias due to unobserved networks.
-Unlike the conventional omitted variable bias, this bias for the network-specific spillover effect remains even when treatment assignment is randomized and when unobserved networks and the network of interest are independently generated.
-By incorporating this bias into the estimation, we also develop parametric and nonparametric sensitivity analysis methods, with which researchers can examine the robustness of empirical findings to the possible existence of unmeasured networks.
-We analyze a political mobilization experiment on the Twitter network and find that an estimate of the Twitter-specific spillover effect is sensitive to assumptions about an unobserved face-to-face network.
+When experimental subjects can interact with each other, the outcome of one individual may be affected by the treatment status of others.
+In many social science experiments, such spillover effects may occur through multiple networks, for example, through both online and offline face-to-face networks in a Twitter experiment.
+Thus, to understand how people use different networks, it is essential to estimate the spillover effect in each specific network separately.
+However, the unbiased estimation of these {\it network-specific spillover effects} requires an often-violated assumption that researchers observe all relevant networks.
+We show that, unlike conventional omitted variable bias, bias due to unobserved networks remains even when treatment assignment is randomized and when unobserved networks and a network of interest are independently generated.
+We then develop parametric and nonparametric sensitivity analysis methods, with which researchers can assess the potential influence of unobserved networks on causal findings.
+We illustrate the proposed methods with a simulation study based on a real-world Twitter network and an empirical application based on a network field experiment in China.